personalnexus/ShUtilities/README.md

 * __DictionaryParserExtensions__: provides extension methods for getting values from a dictionary and applying a parser/converter to them, e.g. to get an integer from a string-string-dictionary.
 * __Parsers__: a repository of parser methods to parse/convert from string to a target type
+* __SingleByteStringStorage__: compact storage of a large number of single-byte strings (e.g. ASCII) as an array of bytes to avoid individual string objects
 * __StringExtensions__: convenience methods for common string operations

 ## Threading